MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/context-persistence.md

 $env:AzureRmContextAutoSave="true" | "false"
 ```

-If set to 'true', the context is automatically saved.
-If set to 'false', the context is not saved.
+When set to 'true', the context is automatically saved.
+If set to 'false', the context isn't saved.

 ## Changes to the AzureRM.Profile module